COVID-19: Guidance on pension scheme financial reports and audit

 - Auditors should be considering the impact of the COVID-19 pandemic on all aspects of the audit and communicating with pension scheme trustees about these as appropriate.

-The guide is intended to support pension scheme trustees and pension scheme auditors navigate the additional challenges they are likely to experience as a result of the COVID-19 pandemic.
+The guide is intended to support pension scheme auditors navigate the additional challenges they are likely to experience as a result of the COVID-19 pandemic.
+Pension scheme trustees and accounts preparers will also find the guidance helpful.

 Pension schemes and their auditors should continue to apply existing standards and guidance and keep up to date with new COVID-19 related announcements and guidance from the Financial Reporting Council (FRC) and The Pensions Regulator (TPR).

-To date TPR has announced easements in its approach towards the reporting duties of trustees in certain areas, including the completion of audited financial statements and chair's statements.
+To date TPR has announced easements in its approach towards the duties of trustees in certain areas, including obtaining audited financial statements and producing chair's statements.
 However, these easements do not currently apply to periods ending on or after 31 December 2019.

 The guide covers a wide range of topics including: